ewaste

 Where do I take e-waste?

-Wyndham City also has e-waste drop off hubs in the car parks of Tarneit Community Learning Centre, Saltwater Community Centre, Manor Lakes Community Learning Centre, Arndell Park Community Centre, Featherbrook Community Centre and the Youth Resource Centre.
+• E-Waste Drop-off Hubs: Use the e-waste drop-off hubs located in the car parks of Tarneit Community Learning Centre, Saltwater Community Centre, Manor Lakes Community Learning Centre, Arndell Park Community Centre, Featherbrook Community Centre, and the Youth Resource Centre.

-At the three sites there are secure, drop-off containers suitable for small handheld e-waste items such as laptops, and electrical appliances.
-Items must be placed within the containers and must be under 50cm high and 60cm wide in order to fit in the tray.
+Note: Each location has one e-waste container next to two clothing containers.
+The e-waste container is suitable for small handheld e-waste items such as laptops and electrical appliances.
+Items must be under 50cm high and 60cm wide to fit in the tray.

 What is e-waste?